History of Oduduwa in Yorubaland: Read the fascinating story

 Oduduwa is a god (orisha) in the Yoruba community.
 He is revered as the founder of the community.
 He is also known as Oòdua, Ooduwa, or Odudua.

 He is the chief god of the Yoruba community.
-He created it.
+He created the community.
 As a result, he symbolises the earth on which his people live.

 There are various stories about the deity's origin.
 These versions of the story are explored below.